-Objective 2: Through its water efficiency programs, West Basin continues to gain environmental and community support.
+Objective 2: Continue to gain environmental and community support in the development and implementation of its water efficiency programs.

+Objective 2: Work with the Surfrider Foundation and the City of Hermosa Beach to provide a water conserving garden for the city's new Surf Legends Memorial Statue at the Community Center.

-- Objective 2: Focus on drought messaging and publicize Water Use Efficiency and Conservation programs. - Objective 2: Continue to implement the Water Use Efficiency and Conservation programs in all sectors. - Objective 2: Build nine more Ocean Friendly Demonstration Gardens throughout the service area for a total of 16 gardens. - Objective 2: Update the Water Use Efficiency Master Plan for the next five years, 2015-2020.
+Objective 2: Focus on drought messaging and publicize Water Use Efficiency and Conservation programs.

+Objective 2: Continue to implement the Water Use Efficiency and Conservation programs in all sectors.

+Objective 2: Build five more Ocean Friendly Demonstration Gardens throughout the service area for a total of 16 gardens.

-Water Quality Monitoring Program
+Objective 2: Update the Water Use Efficiency Master Plan for the next five years, 2015-2020.

+Objective 2: Continue to seek federal and state grant funding for new water efficiency programs.

+Objective 2: Expand West Basin's Cash for Kitchen Survey Program into Division IV.

+WATER QUALITY MONITORING PROGRAM